mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Polaris-v1.rst

 - `spline_coefficient` - The coefficient to use whilst taking a b-spline of the Vanadium workspace during calibration

-- `tof_cropping_ranges` - Stores the TOF window to crop down to on a bank-by-bank basis.
-This is one of the final steps applied to a focused workspace.
-The values are stored as a list of tuples, with one tuple per bank and each containing the minimum and maximum values in TOF.
-The window specified must be less than both `vanadium_cropping_values` and `raw_data_tof_cropping`

 - `vanadium_cropping_values` - Stores the TOF window the vanadium workspace is cropped down to after focusing.
 This value is stored as a tuple of the minimum